luyadev/luya/docs/guide/install-structures.md

 ]
 ```

-So now there is no need to configure `errorHandler` or `mail` component, as its done by default whenever the application is running (due to luya bootstrap file).
+So now there is no need to configure `errorHandler` or `mail` component, as its done by default whenever the application is running (due to LUYA bootstrap file).

 ## Changing the root directory